Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-With the exception of paint, wallcoverings, flooring and fencing, most projects require a permit.
-Please check in with the office to confirm before beginning your project.
+With the exception of paint, wallcoverings, flooring, and fencing, most projects require a permit.
+Please check with the Building Official to confirm before beginning your project.

-Homeowners can do work on their own house and pull their own permit, though they must sign an affidavit to take responsibility for work to be performed, including inspections.
+Homeowners can do work on their own house and pull their own permit.
+The homeowner must sign an affidavit to take responsibility for work to be performed, including inspections.
 For contractors, they must be licensed in Rhode Island.

 2) Using the search bar in the top right corner to type in the address.